William Herndon (lawyer): Education and career

 Herndon attended Illinois College from 1836 to 1837 in Jacksonville, Illinois, but he had "an unsuccessful year".
 Following this, he returned to Springfield and clerked at the Joshua Speed store, where he often engaged in debates, discussions, and poetry readings with Abraham Lincoln.
 Their conversations and readings were sometimes practice sessions before presenting material to the Young Men's Lyceum, where both Herndon and Lincoln were members.
 It was an organization of aspiring young men.

 In 1840 Herndon began studying law at the Logan and Lincoln law practice.
 Although employed at Joshua Speed's store, he studied up to 14 hours per day after work.

 In November 1844, Herndon passed the bar examination.
 In 1854, ten years after beginning his partnership with Lincoln, he was elected mayor of Springfield, Illinois.
 Both men were members of the Whig Party.
 In 1856 Herndon was one of the organizers of the fledgling Republican Party after the dissolution of the Whigs.
 Lincoln also joined the Republican Party, hoping to "fuse" people of disparate political affiliations who wanted to end slavery.

 Herndon loved to learn and developed "one of the best private libraries in Springfield" including works by historians, economists, humanists, free-thinkers and philosophers.

-Herndon enjoyed a comfortable lifestyle well into middle age due to the successful law firm and his various elected and appointed offices.
-After the Civil War he suffered severe financial reversals due to bad investments, bank failures, excessive generosity to relatives and friends, and his inability to economize when his income declined sharply.
-By 1869, he was destitute and facing foreclosure on his home.